preciofishbone/OmniaFx/docs/tutorials/getting-started/README.md

 ### Omnia Cli

-To install the Omnia Cli run the following cmd
+To install the latest version of the Omnia Cli run the following cmd
 ```
-dotnet tool install --global Omnia --version 1.8.2
+dotnet tool install --global Omnia
 ```
 And then restart the cmd or powershell session